What you thought you knew about cruising

 Cruises on the Charaidew last from three to ten nights, passing little-visited tribal villages, weather-beaten Hindu temples and Kaziranga National Park, a refuge for the one horned rhino.

 Originally a passenger ferry, the steel hulled boat, now has 12 cabins but maintains its heritage with a brass trimmed engine room and polished ship’s wheel.
-The ship’s tender travels ashore daily for tours led by specialised local guides.
+The ship’s tender travels ashore daily for tours led by specialized local guides.

 Domestic flights give you the convenience to explore further after you’ve returned to dry land.
 I’d consider heading to India’s Golden Triangle to visit the Taj Mahal and Jaipur’s majestic Amber Fort.
 I added in a trip to Calcutta and discovered its university book bazaars, street-side masala tea and pungent flower market.